CS179K-Summer23/cs179-project-swankystorage/README.md

   - As a buyer I want to be able to search for the specific item that I want.
 - Removing listings
   - As a seller I want to remove my listings when my product has sold.
-- Favorited Listings
-  - As a buyer I want to save listings so I can come back to them later.
 - Optional / Out of Scope
+  - Account Recovery
+    - As a user I want to reset my password over Email.
   - Hosting
   - Light / Dark / High Contrast Mode